Arteiii/Authly/README.md

 Authly is licensed under the MIT License with additional clauses:

 - **Copyleft Clause** </br>
-  Any modifications, adaptations, or derivative works based on this software must be made publicly available on GitHub with proper attribution to the original developer wavy42 by adding a link to the original repository.
+  Any modifications, adaptations, or derivative works based on this software must be made publicly available on GitHub with proper attribution to the original developer Arteii by adding a link to the original repository.

 - **Commercial Use Attribution Clause** </br>
-  For any commercial use of this software, proper attribution to the original developer wavy42 is required, and a link to the original repository on GitHub must be provided.
+  For any commercial use of this software, proper attribution to the original developer Arteii is required, and a link to the original repository on GitHub must be provided.